nogibjj/Eric_Ortega_Fall_2024_Data_Eng/README.md

-This repository serves as a simple addition function
+The repository serves as a simple addition function
 Description: This script demonstrates a basic Python program that performs addition using a function called add.
 The main() function initializes two variables, x and y, and uses the add() function to calculate their sum.

 How It Works